fhdsl/Ethical_Data_Handling_for_Cancer_Research/docs/03-Data_Security.md

 However, in the age of cloud computing and servers, this rule needs to be updated a bit.
 It has been suggested that if you make use of remote computing options, instead the 3 should indicate that there should be 3 additional copies to the original, 2 indicates that there should be copies stored in two different places on a server or two regions in a cloud (where possible), and the 1 indicates that you should have one copy of the data that is closer to where it was originally created just in case something happens with the server or cloud that you are using [@posey_modernizing_2021].

-## Security in workflows

-## Data protection tools for healthcare

-redcap

 ## Email security

 Email can also pose a risk for our data.
 This can be due to the security risks of actually emailing our data to a colleague or issues related to having our computer hacked by someone through phishing emails.

 ### Email Encryption